Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 #### Change the auto assigned sub-domain

-You can specify a different sub-domain for your application as long as it belongs to the assigned cluster domain (see [Qovery provided domains](#qovery-provided-domains)).
+You can specify a different sub-domain for your helm services. as long as it belongs to the assigned cluster domain (see [Qovery provided domains](#qovery-provided-domains)).
 Example:
 - your current domain is zdf72de71-z709e1a85-gtw.za8ad0659.bool.sh (so your assigned cluster domain is `za8ad0659.bool.sh`)
 - you can enter a new custom domain `myfrontend.za8ad0659.bool.sh` (since it is a subdomain of the cluster domain)

-The application will now be accessible from both the default and the new custom domain.
+The helm services. will now be accessible from both the default and the new custom domain.

 <Alert type="info">